Carpet cleaning is essential to keeping a hygienic home, but the process carries risks.

 - Blurred vision.

-- Reactions to the skin, such as a rash or breakout of hives.
+- Reactions to the skin, like a rash or breakout of hives.

-- Foggy thinking and a struggle to remember basic things.
+- Foggy thinking and struggling to recall basic things.

-Leave the room if you experience any signs of carpet cleaner toxicity, especially shortness of breath.
-Head outside into the open air and sit down for a moment, gathering yourself.
+Leave the room if you experience signs of carpet cleaner toxicity, especially shortness of breath.
+Go outside into the open air and sit down to gather yourself.

 If the symptoms immediately subside, avoid the room for a while.
 If you continue to experience side effects from exposure to the carpet cleaner, seek medical advice.